-- 4. Siblings Where the child has a sibling in the school or a sibling has already been offered a place at the school, and where the sibling will still be attending the school at the time of admission but not in the sixth form.
+Definition of Siblings: Where the child has a sibling in the school or a sibling has already been offered a place at the school, and where the sibling will still be attending the school at the time of admission but not in the Sixth Form and not in the Communication and Interaction SEND Hub.
 The term 'sibling' includes: natural, half, step, and adopted brothers and sisters; a child of the partner of the parent/carer; and children who are fostered into the family.
 In all these cases, the child and their sibling will both be living at the same address (that is where the child is ordinarily resident) in a single family unit.
 This means that children from different family units, where those separate families are living together at the same address, are not considered siblings under this criterion.
 Priority will be given, where necessary, to applications where there is the smallest age gap.
-If you have more than one child at the school, please name the youngest one. - 5.
-Children who live outside the school's catchment area using the same priority order and distance measurement as set out in criterion 3 above.
+If you have more than one child at the school, please name the youngest one.